technomada/cloud-from-scratch/README.md

 There you have it.
 Your own cloud.
 Let us know what you do with yours!

 ## Troubleshooting
-Trouble?
-We don't need no stinkin' trouble.
 Sometimes things change or there might be a misstyped command.
-Here's some hints and tips to set the wrong back in line.
+Here are some hints and tips to get the wrong back in line.

 ## Doing More